 The Uffizi Gallery is one of the oldest and most visited galleries in the world.
 It houses an incredible collection of paintings.
 Botticelli’s Birth of Venus and Caravaggio’s Medusa are Uffizi icons.
 There are hundreds of other amazing works.
 We especially loved Giotto’s Madonna Enthrone, the Annunciation by Leonardo da Vinci and Michelangelo’s The Holy Family.

 With its long corridors and large rooms, the Uffizi is relatively easy to navigate with kids.
 We picked out our favorite paintings before we visited as our little adventurer enjoys museums and galleries but prefers to keep visits short!
 This allowed us to focus on the pieces we really wanted to see rather than wander around aimlessly.

 Best things to do in Florence with kids tip: the Uffizi is incredibly popular so make sure to book tickets in advance before you travel.
 In the absence of pre booked tickets visitors are often faced with hours of queuing before being granted entry.
-There’s very little information on the location of the paintings so we recommend planning your route through the museum in advance or reserving a guided tour – check prices here!
+We highly recommend booking your priority entrance pass in advance – check prices here!

 6 | The Duomo: Cathedral of Santa Maria del Fiore

 The crown jewel of Florence is, without doubt, the Cathedral of Santa Maria del Fiore.
 Known as the Duomo, this beautiful cathedral actually comprises three distinct sections: the cathedral itself, Giotto’s Bell Tower and the iconic Brunelleschi’s Dome all of which can be visited with kids.